AAGaming138/Cat-Page/README.md

 https://pypi.org/project/pyperclip/,
 or simply do "pip install pyperclip" in the terminal.

-To run the program, navigate to this directory via the terminal and simply type in "python Main.py" and a window should pop up.
+To run the program, navigate to this directory and simply click on "python Main.py" and a window should pop up.
 If not, please contact me.

+Mac Users:\
+W.I.P.